 10. Satisfaction.
 At the end of the day, if a user is happy with your product, they will come back, buy more add-ons, and download other apps with your branding on them.
 Hopefully, a user will tell their friends to do the same (“Hey Joe, download DestroyTheOgres and join my clan!”)
 And in a best case scenario, everyone will leave feedback and rate your app and rave about how much they enjoy the app….and that’s the key to all this.
 Something magical about seeing 1 or 5 stars, will make or break a company sometimes.
 Spend time reading user reviews.
 Find out where the pain points are and underlying bugs that haven’t been found.
 Scour the support forums and social media for constructive feedback.
 Because if it isn’t 5 stars, you better notice it before your corporate executives do.
 Otherwise, it will be short-lived.

 In summary, be mindful of the top 10 must do’s when you are qualifying your apps, and you’ll be way ahead of the neighbor.
 Apps are copycats and a dime a dozen, so the best identifier will be the quality of your application.
 Don’t take shortcuts during development, and always place quality as a critical piece of your release plan.
 Lastly, there are many mobile testing tools that will help you with performance metrics, crash and usage analytics, automation, and feedback.
 Invest time in these tools to get the biggest bang for your buck.
 Good luck!

-Note: Credit for my thoughts were derived from Jason Arbon’s book: App Quality: Secrets for Agile App Teams.
+Note: Credit for my thoughts was derived from Jason Arbon’s book: App Quality: Secrets for Agile App Teams.